aws/eks-anywhere/docs/content/en/docs/concepts/cluster-topologies.md

 A management cluster is a long-lived entity you have to actively operate.
 The _bootstrap_ cluster is a temporary, short-lived kind cluster that is created on a separate [Administrative machine]({{< relref "clusterworkflow/#administrative-machine" >}}) to facilitate the creation of an initial standalone or management cluster.

-You do not need to interact or operate the `kind` cluster.
-The `kind` cluster will be automatically deleted by the end of the initial cluster creation.
+The `kind` cluster is automatically deleted by the end of the initial cluster creation.

 ## When should I deploy a management cluster?
 If you want to run three or more EKS Anywhere clusters, we recommend that you choose a management/workload cluster deployment topology because of the advantages listed in the table below.